 Why do animals make sounds?
 Is it to communicate?
 Is it a response to an internal state?
-Or
+Or are both statements true?

-but some experts believe they are much the same in origin and intent.
+Sounds other animals make are simpler than the sounds humans make and convey less information, but some experts believe they are much the same in origin and intent.
 Others feel that all animals but humans lack the ability to express abstract ideas through complex combinations of sounds.

 Remember that the sound files below that are labled long may take a half a minute or more to download.

 At any rate, animals make sounds.
 Some of the occasions on which make sounds are:

 - When establishing or maintaining breeding or feeding territories or just seeking mates.